darekf77/taon/README.md

 Of course Angular services can be used inside Angular web and Ionic mobile apps.

-# REST API (PUT,GET,POST,PATCH,DELETE,HEAD)
+# REST API

 With morphi you can have amzing types hints thanks to strong relation between backend end frontend.
+Avaliable rest methods: **PUT, GET, POST, PATCH, DELETE, HEAD**.

 - backend